Strawberry mite

 Damage to cyclamen

-In cyclamen, curling and hardening of the young leaf margins and deformation of the petioles occur.
-Flowers remain compressed and open with difficulty, are deformed and discolored, or dry up and fall off.
+Cyclamen suffer from curling and hardening of the young leaf edges and deformation of the leaf stalks.
+The flowers remain compressed and are difficult to open, are deformed and discoloured or dry out and fall off.

 Host plants